-Research involving illegal activities or the collection of sensitive data may require researchers to obtain a Certificate of Confidentiality for protection from subpoena.
+Research involving illegal activities, or the collection of sensitive data may require researchers to obtain a Certificate of Confidentiality for protection from subpoena.

 Waivers of Documentation of Informed Consent

 Research in which the principal risk is related to a breach of confidentiality may be eligible for an IRB waiver of signed consent.
-For example, in studies where subjects are selected because of a sensitive, stigmatizing, or illegal characteristic (e.g., persons with illegal immigration status; or who have sexually abused children, sought treatment in a drug abuse program, or tested positive for HIV), keeping the identity of participants confidential may be more important than keeping the data obtained about the participants confidential.
+For example, in studies where participants are selected because of a sensitive, stigmatizing, or illegal characteristic (e.g., persons with illegal immigration status; or who have sexually abused children, sought treatment in a drug abuse program, or tested positive for HIV), keeping the identity of participants confidential may be more important than keeping the data obtained about the participants confidential.
 See IRB policy for consent waivers for more information.